 Coordinator Paul Alberts-Dezeeuw Opens in new window

 Description Attaining knowledge and defining truth are fundamental concerns for all university studies.
 Philosophy has a long history of explaining what constitutes truth, and how we know what counts as legitimate knowledge.
-This unit introduces students to the most important conceptions of truth and knowledge, and explains the fundamental methods of reasoning and testing knowledge claims established through the Western philosophical tradition.
+This subject introduces students to the most important conceptions of truth and knowledge, and explains the fundamental methods of reasoning and testing knowledge claims established through the Western philosophical tradition.
 It should be useful to both studentsspecialising in philosophy, and those interested in discovering more about how knowledge is justified and standards of truth established.